-Applicants who have completed the equivalent academic training via a General Education Diploma (GED) or applicants who have been homeschooled must meet the above criteria for admission to the University of Nebraska at Omaha.
+Applicants who have completed the equivalent academic training via a General Education Diploma (GED) or applicants who have been homeschooled must meet the above criteria for admission to UNO.
 See below for more information.

-Students who have been homeschooled will be reviewed and are expected to meet the 16 core courses and the performance requirement.
-Homeschooled students are recommended to follow a curriculum of courses which parallel the University of Nebraska at Omaha core course requirements (listed above).
+Students who have been homeschooled must be reviewed and are expected to meet the 16 core courses and the performance requirement.
+Homeschooled students are recommended to follow a curriculum of courses which parallel the UNO's core course requirements (listed above).

 Students who have been homeschooled must submit the following documents to be considered for admission to the UNO: